William McMullen (politician): Early life

-Member of the Northern Irish parliment
+Member of the Northern Irish parliament

 In 1925 McMullen was successful in two elections, firstly he became a member of Belfast Corporation and then at the 1925 Northern Ireland general election, McMullen stood in Belfast West for the Northern Ireland Labour Party.
 Despite coming bottom of the poll, he was elected on transfers from Joe Devlin, the only Nationalist Party candidate.
 In Parliament, he was fiercely critical of the partition of Ireland and he challenged the Ulster Unionist Party over unemployment.
 In 1928, he joined the rest of the party in walking out, earning themselves suspensions from the body.

-Between 1927 and 1928, he was the President of the Irish Trades Union Congress.
+Between 1927 and 1928, he was the President of the Irish Trades Union Congress..

 Following the restructuring of constituencies, McMullen stood in Belfast Falls in 1929.
 The Nationalist Party stood Richard Byrne, a publican and landlord.
 Devlin offered to secure McMullen a seat in the Senate of Northern Ireland should he stand down, but McMullen refused the offer.
 He produced a newspaper, the Northern Worker, claiming that Byrne was a slum landlord.
 Byrne secured an injunction to stop distribution two days before the election and beat McMullen by around 1,400 votes.
 McMullen's loss can be partly attributable to the fact that proportional representation in Northern Ireland was ended after 1925, forcing most candidates to run on either explicitly Catholic or Protestant lines.